Revisiting Long-term Time Series Forecasting: An Investigation on Linear Mapping: Abstract

 \section{Abstract}

-Long-term time series forecasting has gained significant attention in recent years.
-While there are various specialized designs for capturing temporal dependency, previous studies have demonstrated that a single linear layer can achieve competitive forecasting performance compared to other complex architectures.
-In this paper, we thoroughly investigate the intrinsic effectiveness of recent approaches and make three key observations: 1) linear mapping is critical to prior long-term time series forecasting efforts; 2) RevIN (reversible normalization) and CI (Channel Independent) play a vital role in improving overall forecasting performance; and 3) linear mapping can effectively capture periodic features in time series and has robustness for different periods across channels when increasing the input horizon.
-We provide theoretical and experimental explanations to support our findings and also discuss the limitations and future works.
-Our framework's code is available at \url{https://github.com/plumprc/RTSF}.
+\textbf{Introduction:} Long-term time series forecasting (LTSF) has gained significant attention in recent years.
+While various specialized designs exist for capturing temporal dependency, recent studies have shown that even a single linear layer can achieve competitive performance.
+This paper investigates the intrinsic effectiveness of recent LTSF approaches and reveals the critical role of affine mapping.

+\textbf{Methods:} We conduct comprehensive experiments on both simulated and real-world datasets to analyze the components of state-of-the-art models.
+Theoretical analysis is provided to explain the working mechanisms of affine mapping in periodic signal forecasting.
+We evaluate the impact of reversible normalization and input horizon extension on model robustness.